Day 07 - Laboratories

 Problem https://adventofcode.com/2025/day/7

-A splitter ^ kills the current beam and spawns two new ones, one step left and one step right.
+Part 1: A beam enters at S and moves straight down.
+Empty cells do nothing, and a splitter ^ kills the current beam and spawns two new ones going left and right.

 for r in 1..h {